'Rangers yet to make presence felt in Champions League'

 Klopp was desperate to inject authority into his team and he did it by way of a change of system.
 Out went his favoured 4-3-3, a formation he rarely strays from, and in came 4-2-3-1.
 He went for Rangers' jugular by starting Salah, Jota, Nunez and Diaz and the team found their edge through their movement and their energy.

 From the moment Alexander-Arnold scored it looked like there were 13 Liverpool men out there and nine or 10 Rangers players.
 Pressing the visitors to distraction and attacking in a blur of movement you felt like counting the number of red shirts.
-Was there really only 11?
+Were there really only 11?

 Rangers will face this team again next week.
 At Ibrox, they may not win the points but they have to make life difficult for Liverpool at the very least.
 Another night of tickling the tummies of their illustrious opponents would be met with an unforgiving response from the home crowd.